ROBERT SIEGEL, Host:

 SMITH: But next month, when Rhode Island Congressman Patrick Kennedy leaves office, it will be the first time in 60 years that a Kennedy will not hold elected office in the nation's capital - a point Kennedy sees as minor.

-Representative PATRICK KENNEDY (Democrat, Rhode Island): The legacy my family has had has been a legacy of public service, not of public office.
+PATRICK KENNEDY: The legacy my family has had has been a legacy of public service, not of public office.

 SMITH: Kennedy insists he can be as effective or maybe even more effective from outside Congress.